madoos/spotahome/front/README.md

 The frontend is developed with component-based architecture, functional approach (functional programing) because it favors the reuse and building with Webpack.

+Use rxjs and socket.io to handle real time connections.

 ## Components

 The components are divided into two groups. `stateless` used for render UI and `containers` used to handle the state of application.